 I worked with her for many months and really got to know her well.
 I have nothing but good things to say, she researched postures for me and made a handmade book with them described in it, she gave me a journal to write in, and always did her best to make sure that anything that she could do to benefit me, she did.

-A friend recommended Bikram Yoga to me, and at the time, I was at my wits end with the pain in my knees and my body’s general soreness and stiffness.
+A friend recommended the Bikram Yoga Series to me, and at the time, I was at my wits end with the pain in my knees and my body’s general soreness and stiffness.
 It was starting to affect my performance on the basketball court, and that was more frustrating than anything.
-So I decided to give Bikram Yoga a try to see if I could combat some of the discomfort I was experiencing, and most importantly, improve my performance on the court.
+So I decided to give Kula Yoga Studio a try to see if I could combat some of the discomfort I was experiencing, and most importantly, improve my performance on the court.

 The improvements in my physical ailments lead to immediate changes in the way I was playing on the basketball court.
 After a long day in the office, when I showed up to play, I was able to get loose quicker.
 My hips, back and knees were looser and it allowed me to move much better on the court and be less sore after playing.
 I experienced less wear and tear injuries, and I felt SO much better when I played.